evernym/mysql-wallet-storage/README.md

 ### LibVCX

 If you are using LibVCX you need to set these config values in `vcx_init`.
-You can then access the wallet as normal.

 ```
 "wallet_type": "mysql"